bearnithi/bn-ng-idle/projects/bn-ng-idle/README.md

 ## VERSION

-1.0.0 - Angular 6+ user idle detector
 2.0.0 - Supports all the angular versions till latest one.

+1.0.0 - Angular 6+ user idle detector.